If you build it, they will come.

 - spreading buzz on your new product or service

-Be sure to include (concisely!) enough information to clearly communicate the benefits of your product or service.
+Be sure to include (concisely!) enough information to communicate your product or service’s benefits clearly.
 Pre-launch landing pages without a clear explanation of what your business actually offers will fail to build trust or compel visitors to share their information.

 In fact, if you’re starting a service business, landing pages are crucial.
 You’ll have a hard time getting clients without some online presence.
 As we pointed out in our guide on how to start a consulting business, “your website is one of your consulting brand’s most important ambassadors.”